-Please read more in our guide about costs of renting in Berlin.
+Please read more in our guide about the costs of renting in Berlin.

 How long does it take to find a flat in Berlin?

-Short term leases or sublets are easier to find and need less formalitites.
+Short-term leases or sublets are easier to find and need fewer formalities.

 The first months in Berlin